Ravi Thakral, Ph.D.

 Summary

-Ravi Thakral has primary research interests in the philosophy of language and ethics, with further interests in epistemology, logic, and related areas.
+Ravi Thakral has primary research interests in the philosophy of language and moral philosophy, with further interests in epistemology, logic, and related areas.
 His teaching interests include developing work that incorporates global sources (especially from Indian philosophy) in a way that speaks to current issues across all fundamental areas of philosophy.

 In recent work, Ravi argues that generic generalizations (exception-granting generalizations such as ‘Parks have swings’) are essential to understanding the nature and structure of morality.
 He argues that accepting this means that the principles associated with the moral realm are much less substantial than we usually assume.
-In doing so, his work provides a new line of opposition against the privileged status of principles in moral philosophy, and opens new avenues for understanding the role and nature of moral principles informed by recent empirical developments across linguistics, psychology, and cognitive science.
+In doing so, his work provides a new line of opposition against the privileged status of principles in moral philosophy and opens new avenues for understanding the role and nature of moral principles informed by recent empirical developments across linguistics, psychology, and cognitive science.
 In other ongoing work, Ravi investigates the role of genericity in the perpetuation of prejudice, as well as a range of issues in moral epistemology.

 Research Interests:

-• Moral epistemology
+• Moral Philosophy

 Courses taught:

-• Introduction to Philosophy
+• PHIL 101: Introduction to Philosophy

 Publications: